creme332/Lightweight-TicTacToe/README.md

-# TicTacToe
+# TicTacToeAI
-Lightweight version of TicTacToe.
+Lightweight version of TicTacToe AI.
+Minimax algorithm with alpha beta pruning is used.